MarcosCarballoV/MarcosCarballoV/README.md

 I am passionate about creating hardware and embedded software for electronic systems.

 ### 🛠 Skills
-- 🔌 Work with ESP32, PIC18F4550, nRF52840, among other microcontrollers.
+- 🔌 Work with ESP32, nRF52840, among other microcontrollers.
 - 🖥 Design advanced PCBs in Altium Designer, with experience in power supplies and energy management.
 - 🌐 Development of IoT solutions and BLE (Bluetooth Low Energy) based projects.
 - 📚 Always learning about new technologies and improving firmware optimization.
 - 🤝 Open to collaborations on embedded hardware/software projects and PCB design.

 ## 💬 Languages and Tools
-- 💻 **Programming Languages:** C, C++, Python
+- 💻 **Programming Languages:** C, C++
-- 🛠️ **Software Tools:** Altium Designer, PlatformIO, VS Code
+- 🛠️ **Software Tools eCAD:** Altium Designer, KiCad8
-- ⚙️ **Frameworks:** nRF Connect SDK, FreeRTOS
+- ⚙️ **Frameworks:** nRF Connect for VSCode, PlatformIO, ESP32 SDK, Keil uVision4

 ## 🐾 Personal Interests
-- 🐾 **Animal Lover:** I enjoy the company of my pets and participate in animal welfare initiatives.
+- 🐾 **Animal Lover:** I enjoy the company of my pets.
-- 🎻 **Violinist:** I am passionate about playing the violin, exploring different musical genres, and sharing my music with others.
+- 🎻 **Violinist:** I am passionate about playing the violin.
-- 🏃 **Marathon Runner:** Passionate about running, I participate in marathons and sporting events to stay active and healthy.
+- 🏃 **Marathon Runner:** Passionate about running, I participate in half marathons and sporting events to stay active and healthy.

 ## 🏅 Achievements
 - 🥇 Member of the team that represented the Instituto Tecnológico de Mérida of the Tecnológico Nacional de México in the 8th National Basic Science Contest.